Black and yellow graphic that reads: Community Development Lending, Explained

 Combining transit orientation with vital social services like health care, education, and affordable housing creates Unity Council’s vision of a “healthy neighborhood hub.”

-Aubra: Our mission as an organization is to build social equity.
+Aubra: Our mission as an organization is to build wealth for the community.
 It is to reduce poverty and disrupt cycles of poverty that are generational.
 What we know is that to attack poverty head on, you cannot do it in a piecemeal manner.
 You cannot just look at education or home ownership or workforce development or career development.
 You really need to work holistically and weave them together and provide a safety net that is truly integrated.

-That multifaceted, easily-accessible, integrated approach to promoting social equity is probably the most labor intensive way to do it, but I think it is the most effective, our neighborhood hub approach.
+That multifaceted, easily-accessible, integrated approach is probably the most labor intensive way to do it, but I think it is the most effective, our neighborhood hub approach.

 Equally, it was important that this community was already an existing transit hub.
 I do not think the Transit Village would have worked as well if we just decided to form a hub around a random bus stop.